Last Updated on March 11th, 2020

 If you are visiting the coastal part of Montenegro in July or August, get ready to hit the traffic around Kotor, Budva, Bar, Ulcinj and Herceg Novy, but even then this jam is not massive.
 Overall, traffic is not a problem here.

 Anything to the north from Podgorica is completely quiet and peaceful.
 When we were up in Durmitor and Biogradska Gora we barely saw any cars on the roads at all.
 It was easy and stress-free to drive on twisty mountain roads.

-But if you have been driving in any of large American cities, in Asia or Eastern Europe, driving in Montenegro will not surprise you.
+But if you have been driving in any of large American cities, in Asia, Eastern Europe or even in the Caucasus, driving in Montenegro will not surprise you.
 We personally had way more stress driving in New York, Los Angeles and Miami.

 There are still quite a few drivers here who yield, help you make a difficult turn and even blink their high beams to warn about the cops up ahead (which is very common for Eastern Europe too, by the way.)

 If they see you going slowly they will get impatient and just pass you.